Cal. Code Regs. tit. 3 § 3591.22

 (d) Means and Methods.
 The following means and methods may be used in the control and eradication of said pest within said area:

-(1) The repeated application of insecticides or herbicides sprays or dusts or biological agents or pheromones to disrupt mating or mass trapping by approved methods to any or all premises or lands, host plants or possible carriers, and any other articles or things which are infested or exposed to infestation and capable of harboring or spreading the false codling moth.
+(1) The repeated application of insecticides, as spray, dust, bait, or other form, herbicides, sprays or dusts or biological agents pheromones to disrupt mating or mass trapping by approved methods to any or all premises or lands, host plants or possible carriers, and any other articles or things that are infested or exposed to infestation and capable of harboring or spreading the false codling moth.

 Cal.
 Code Regs.
 Tit.
 3, § 3591.22